 Family & Preventive Med (FPMD)

 A six-week, six-credit-hour required clerkship in the third year.
-Students care for ambulatory patients under the supervision of faculty members and residents for two weeks in the Family Medicine Center at Prisma Health Richland.
+Students care for ambulatory patients under the supervision of faculty members and residents for two weeks in the Family Medicine Center at Prisma Health Richland or the Florence Regional Campus.
 Ultrasound technology is available at both campuses and is utilized during this part of the clerkship.
 Students participate for two weeks as integral members of a team that provides care to hospitalized patients on the family medicine inpatient service.
 In these settings, students perform initial work-ups on new patients and care for patients with acute and chronic problems; they also have the opportunity for collaboration with nurses, nurse practitioners, and other health professionals.
 In addition, all students spend two weeks in the office of a practicing physician where they experience health care delivery as it is provided in a community family practice.
 A variety of settings is utilized from rural sites to suburban and urban sites.
 Primary methods of instruction include lecture, case-based discussion/presentation, computer-assisted instruction, clinical preceptorship, problem-solving exercises, conferences, standardized/simulated patients, small-group discussion, and teaching rounds.
 Modes of assessment include the Family Medicine NBME subject examination, clinical evaluations, and an Objective Structured Clinical Examination (OSCE).
 Demonstration of mastery of a prescribed set of clinical skills, included on the Clinical Skills Attainment Document, is required for successful completion of this clerkship.
 Demonstration of mastery of the following clinical skills is strongly recommended during this clerkship: participation in the nutritional assessment of a patient; observation and performance of outpatient dermatologic procedures; observation of a colposcopy and endometrial biopsy; observation of exercise stress testing; observation of a nasopharyngoscopy; and observation of an individual or family psychotherapy session.

 A four-week, four-credit hour required clerkship in the fourth year.
 The AI emphasizes basic generalist competencies, is predominantly an inpatient experience, and includes night call.
 Acting interns are essential members of the ward teams, although students’ patient loads can be adjusted according to their aptitude.
 Some of the selectives also provide a minor amount of ambulatory clinical learning.
 The student has primary and direct responsibility for the continuing care of patients in the community or in one of the University of South Carolina School of Medicine programs at Prisma Health Richland, or the Dorn Veterans Affairs Medical Center.
 Alternatively, a student may elect to complete the AI as an extramural rotation but must have prior approval for this rotation from the USCSM AI director.
 The primary mode of instruction is clinical preceptorship.
 Other educational material may be presented via attending rounds, didactic lectures, subspecialty lectures, weekly grand rounds, resident case presentations, rounds with residents, clinical pathologic conferences, etc., and is dependent upon the specific rotation.
 Assessment will focus on core clinical skills, including, but not limited to, history and physical examinations, clinical decision making, case presentation, communication with patients, test selection and interpretation, and therapeutic decision making.